-In today’s flat or falling markets, it’s just too hard to make money being a passive investor.
+Sure the property markets are improving, but in today’s property markets, it’s just too hard to make money being a passive investor.

 On the other hand it’s a great time to buy an old house with development potential and “manufacture” your own capital growth through property development.

 The idea in property investment is to spot property value uplift prior to anyone else.

 Using big picture demographics, it’s possible to theorise about how our cities will work and change over coming decades.

 I think that the next hot zone will be the inner-middle zone of our biggest capital cities.

 Why not contact us at Metropole and explore your options — just leave your details here.

 Here’s some of the ways we can help you:

 - Become a developer – If you would like to become what we call an “armchair property developer”, we will provide all services for you from finding the right property, project management to construction.
 Read more…